SebastianTroy/EoBE/README.md

 Need a seperate momentumTransform, which is not just affected by friction and input from tail etc but also factors in the direction faced, with perhaps EffectorDorsalFin or the like improving the efficiency of the conversion of the movement transform to match the facing transform
  - Add Effectors that increase / decrease friction
  - Add Effectors that change how quickly the direction faced becomes the direction of movement (also friction dependant)
- - Add global control for friction

-Add 3 mouth types,
- - ToothedMouth (circle touching body somewhere, pellets @ ~50% & eggs/meat chunks at ~75%, can bite trilobytes for damage) perhaps it can only eat a fixed ammount per tick, with smaller bites being more energy efficient but doing less damage?

-Add some effectors
- - Vortex generator, moves entities near to trilobyte in a vortex pattern

-Add adjustable friction cooeficient (speed *= friction) so friction is between 0.0 and 1.0
+ - Add global control for friction ((speed *= friction) so friction is between 0.0 and 1.0?)

-Ability to add/remove spikes
+More mouth types, or rework of how mouths work
+ - Want to prevent evolving multiple mouths to get around consumption/rate limits
+ - Want to prevent having one of each mouth type